ketrololz/market/README.md

 - **Frontend**: Built with [TypeScript](https://www.typescriptlang.org/), [Vue](https://vuejs.org/), and [PrimeVue](https://primevue.org/), the application delivers a responsive and visually appealing user interface.
 Vue Router ensures smooth navigation across pages, while [Tailwind CSS](https://tailwindcss.com/) provides utility-first styling for rapid and consistent UI development.

+- **Forms & Validation**:
+  Uses [@primevue/forms](https://www.primefaces.org/primevue/forms) for reactive form handling with built-in support for validation, and [Yup](https://github.com/jquense/yup) for schema-based form validation.
+This ensures a consistent and scalable approach to managing form state and validation rules across the app.

+  - **Icons**:
+    All UI icons are provided by [PrimeIcons](https://www.primefaces.org/primevue/icons), ensuring visual consistency and easy customization of components.

 - **State Management**: Managed with [Pinia](https://pinia.vuejs.org/), the intuitive and modular store for Vue, offering a lightweight and type-safe way to manage application state.

 - **Data Management**: Powered by [TanStack Query](https://tanstack.com/), enabling efficient and scalable data fetching, caching, and synchronization across the application.